 Develop New Products and Services.
 Our closely integrated relationships with our Customers and deep insight into our Customers' transaction data allows us to anticipate our Customers' product needs and emerging market opportunities.
 Our modern card issuing Platform and best-in-class APIs allow us to rapidly develop new products, features, and use cases to serve our current and future Customers.
 For example, in 2020, we debuted Marqeta's Tokenization as a Service product.
 Tokenization as a Service allows non-Marqeta card programs to benefit from our modern card issuing Platform, tokenization expertise, and built-in certifications with digital wallets and the Card Networks.
-This new offering is available for any card type-including cards not directly issued on the Marqeta Platform-and is used to instantly provision cards into a mobile wallet.
-We also intend to build out full credit servicing capabilities that we believe will unlock significant market and customer opportunities.
+This new offering is available for any card type -including cards not directly issued on the Marqeta Platform-and is used to instantly provision cards into a mobile wallet.
+In February 2021, we launched credit servicing capabilities on our Platform, which we believe makes us the only modern card issuing platform that supports every card type -prepaid, debit, and credit.